gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Python

-Python blocks are always associated to a function / conditional / class declarations....
+Python blocks are always associated with a function / conditional / class declarations...
 There is no way to create multi-line expressions blocks like in Gleam, Elixir or Ruby.

 Blocks are declared via indentation.